How To Deal With Fungus Gnats in Your Soil

 Fungus gnats are the last thing any farmer or gardener wants to see during their daily check.
 They can affect how your plant behaves, stunt its growth, and make for unwanted pests in your home or outdoor sanctuary.
 Every gardener knows there are such things as “good pests,” but fungus gnats aren’t one of them.

-Here are 7 strategies for dealing with fungus gnats in your soil:
+Here are six strategies for dealing with fungus gnats in your soil:

 1. Sprinkle neem oil.